Sunday, October 17, 2010

 'Orange Charmer'

-A vigorous shrub reaching up to 10 x 12 feet with deep green leaves up to 2 inches in length.
+A vigorous shrub reaching up to 10 x 12 feet.
+It often grows up to 2 feet per year.
+This cultivar originated in Germany and is a hybrid between Pyracantha coccinea x P. rogersiana.
+The leaves are up to 2 inches in length.
+The foliage is deep green.

 'Orange Glow'

-A dense, vigorous shrub reaching up to 12 x 15 feet.
+A vigorous, thorny, upright, large shrub reaching up to 12 x 15 feet.
+It is probably correctly Pyracantha coccinea lalandii ‘Orange Glow’.

 Hardy zones 5 to 9